Gamera: Characteristics

 Gamera resembles an enormous prehistoric turtle, and is capable of both bipedal movement and flight.
+He occasionally walks on all four legs in Showa films and Gamera the Brave in 2006.
+He has a pronounced crest on his head, his mouth contains rows of teeth, and two tusks protrude upward from each side of his lower jaw.

-He occasionally walks on all four legs in the first three films of the Gamera franchise.
-He can fly by means of "jets" which can be ignited out of his limb holes when he retracts his legs into his shell.
+He can fly by means of "jets" which can be ignited out of his limb holes when he retracts into his shell.
 The jets allow Gamera to rise into the air and spin, propelling him forward.
 In later films, he is shown to be able to fly with only his rear legs drawn inside his shell, allowing his front limbs more freedom.

-Gamera's shell is presented as being incredibly resilient and strong, and can deflect missiles and other projectiles.
-His plastron (lower shell) is more vulnerable than his carapace (upper shell), however, and he has been wounded in his plastron to the point of bleeding.
-He possesses a pronounced crest on his head, his mouth contains rows of teeth, and two tusks protrude upward from each side of his lower jaw.
+Gamera's shell is presented as being incredibly resilient and strong (only ever being damaged by Guiron, Legion (jp), Iris, and Zedus), and can deflect projectiles such as missiles.
+His plastron (lower shell) is more vulnerable than his carapace (upper shell).

+Gamera never feeds on any fauna or plant organisms, and exclusively relies on thermal energy, electricity, radiation, and other energy sources.
+Using conventional weapons, even including nuclear weapons, against Gamera may also empower him instead, although his durability may change on occasions.

+All incarnations of the character have an affinity for humans (especially children) and nature, and protect them at all costs even by sacrificing themselves.
+They may also save animals, wildlife, yokai, and innocent kaiju even if they are offspring of antagonists.
+On the other hand, they may get mistaken by the humanity as a threat, and may face hostilities despite their intentions to protect and befriend with the humanity.